jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 ### Transmissions

 It may be a good idea to [log](aspects.md#logging) the messages that are transferred over the [`Connections`](#connections).
 This can be helpful for troubleshooting and debugging.
-But keep in mind that it can have an impact on performance and storage, so use this feature with care.
+But keep in mind, that it also has an impact on performance and storage, so perhaps use this feature with care.

 Integrations